symbiontik/k3s-gitops/README.md

 You now have a Cloudflare API key that will enable you to programatically create Cloudflare and encryption resources with ease.

-### Activate Cloudflare Teams
+## Activate Cloudflare Zero Trust

-TODO:  Complete this section

-Cloudflare Teams is a free suite of Zero Trust security tools including Cloudflare Access and Cloudflare Gateway.
+Cloudflare Zero Trust is a free suite of Zero Trust security tools including Cloudflare Access and Cloudflare Gateway.
+In order to programatically utilize these features, you must first activate the service on your Cloudflare account and generate a team name attribute.

 https://developers.cloudflare.com/cloudflare-one/faq/teams-getting-started-faq

-1.
+1. Visit the Cloudflare Zero Trust [sign up page](https://dash.cloudflare.com/sign-up/teams).

+1. Follow the onboarding steps and choose a team name.
-1. Copy your team name to your clipboard.

-1. Paste your team name as the value for `CLOUDFLARE_TEAM_NAME` in your `bootstrap.env` file, then save the file.
+1. Copy your team name to your clipboard, paste your team name as the value for `CLOUDFLARE_TEAM_NAME` in your `bootstrap.env` file, then save the file.

-You now have the foundation for integrating Cloudflare's Zero Trust tools into your environment.
+You now have the foundation for programatically integrating Cloudflare's Zero Trust tools into your environment.

-### Generate a Terraform API token
+## Generate a Terraform API token

 Terraform Cloud is an infrastructure-as-code tool that allows you to easily create external resources for Cloudflare and hundreds of other cloud services.
 Rather than manage a consistent state in each cloud service UI, Terraform allows you to define and manage these resources in your GitHub repository.
 This enables you to stay consistent with the philosophy of GitOps and streamline your CI/CD workflow.